davidrsch/r4dses/README.md

 This translation of "R for Data Science" is a personal project by [David Díaz Rodríguez](https://github.com/davidrsch) with the aim of facilitating the study of Data Science with R, both for the translator himself and for all those Spanish-speaking people who wish to learn to do Data Science with R.

-Note that this is a verbatim translation of the book so when the authors refer to themselves in the first person, it will be Hadley Wickham, Garrett Grolemund and Mine Çetinkaya-Rundel and not the translator.
+Note that this is a verbatim translation of the book so when the authors refer to themselves in the first person, it will be Hadley Wickham, Mine Çetinkaya-Rundel & Garrett Grolemund and not the translator.

 ### Translated so far

 -   0.1 Wellcome
 -   0.2 Preface to the second edition
 -   1 Introduction
+-   Whole Game
+    -   2 Data visualization
+    -   3 Workflow: basics
+    -   4 Data transformation

 ## About other versions